darkice1/easy-notion/README.md

 - **Record Insertion** – `insertRecord`
-  Insert a row into a database while automatically converting Kotlin/SQL values to the correct Notion property structure.
+  Insert a row into a database while automatically converting Kotlin/SQL values to the correct Notion property structure, with optional *markdownContent* rendered as rich Notion blocks.

 - **Record Update** – `updateRecord`
-  Patch one or more columns of an existing page with the same automatic type handling as *insertRecord*.
+  Patch one or more columns of an existing page with the same automatic type handling as *insertRecord*, and optionally append converted Markdown content.

+- **Markdown Content Support** – `markdownContent`
+  The `insertRecord` and `updateRecord` methods now accept an optional **markdownContent** parameter.
+  - Converts full Markdown (headings 1‑3, paragraphs, images, tables, lists, block quotes, horizontal rules, inline * *bold** / *italic* / `code`, links, strike‑through) into native Notion blocks on‑the‑fly.
+  - Images inside tables are automatically extracted and appended with captions to satisfy Notion API constraints.

 - **Workspace Search** – `findNotionDatabase`
   Locate a database by its exact title and return its ID.